MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/add-users.md

 5. Review your selections and choose **Add users**.

-You can use any of the following methods to add multiple users at the same time:
+You can also use any of the following methods to add multiple users at the same time:

-- **Use a spreadsheet to add people in bulk.** See [Add several users at the same time](../../enterprise/add-several-users-at-the-same-time.md).
 - **Automate adding accounts and assigning licenses.** See [Create user accounts with Microsoft 365 PowerShell](../../enterprise/create-user-accounts-with-microsoft-365-powershell.md).
 Choose this method if you're already familiar with using Windows PowerShell cmdlets.
 - **Using ActiveDirectory?** [Set up directory synchronization for Microsoft 365](../../enterprise/set-up-directory-synchronization.md).
 Use the Azure AD Connect tool to replicate Active Directory user accounts (and other Active Directory objects) in Microsoft 365.
 The sync only adds the user accounts.
 You must assign licenses to the synced users before they can use email and other Office apps.
 - **Migrating from Exchange?** See [Ways to migrate multiple email accounts to Office 365](/Exchange/mailbox-migration/mailbox-migration).
 When you migrate multiple mailboxes to Microsoft 365 by using either cutover, staged, or a hybrid Exchange method, you automatically add users as part of the migration.
 The migration only adds the user accounts.
 You must assign licenses to the users before they can use email and other Office apps.
 If you don't assign a license to a user, their mailbox is disabled after a grace period of 30 days.
 Learn how to [assign licenses to users](../manage/assign-licenses-to-users.md) in the Microsoft 365 admin center.